bakks/butterfish/README.md

 ### Prompt Transparency

-Many AI-enabled products obscure the prompt (instructional text) sent to the AI model.
-Butterfish makes this transparent and configurable.
+Many AI-enabled products obscure the prompt (instructional text) sent to the AI model, Butterfish makes it transparent and configurable.

 To see the raw AI requests / responses you can run Butterfish in verbose mode (`butterfish shell -v`) and watch the log file (`/var/tmp/butterfish.log` on MacOS).
 For more verbosity, use `-vv`.